ahlashkari/DeFiTransLyzer/README.md

 ![](https://github.com/ahlashkari/DeFiTransLyzer/blob/main/DeFiTransLyzer_features.jpg)

 ## Transaction
-Got it ✅ Since you already have the **tables** in your GitHub, the best approach is to add **short explanatory paragraphs** before each table, and then have a **dedicated section at the bottom** for the mathematical/statistical definitions.
-That way, your tables stay clean, but readers can easily understand the formulas behind features without clutter.

-Here’s a clean version you can drop in:

----

-# DeFiTransLyzer Feature Documentation

-## Definitions

-### Transaction Features

 Transaction-level features capture the intrinsic properties of **individual Ethereum transactions**, including address characteristics, gas consumption, log details, block metadata, execution status, and token transfers.
 These features are primarily descriptive, though some involve direct calculations such as total gas cost ($\text{gasused} \times \text{effectivegasprice}$) or gas efficiency ($\text{value}/\text{gasused}$).
 Together, they provide a fine-grained view of how each transaction behaves on-chain.

 ➡️ *See the table below for full feature details.*